 Reading, Writing, Math, Science, Art, etc. are traditional subjects that most schools focus on.
 They are great and essential subjects, of which I’m am not debating the merit.
 I do believe that personal finance and investing are not merely subjects, but rather essential life skills that everyone in any socio-economic bracket, with any type of career will deal with.
 If they were a regular part of our high school and college curriculum can you image how all that financial literacy would translate into less consumer debt, higher savings rates, and all around financial health and peace?

 The fact of our society is that money is a daily component in so many facets of our lives that it bears discussing, especially if it was always viewed as taboo in your family to discuss it or if it was never mentioned through any of your formal schooling.
 I hope over the life of this blog that I can present relevant topics and engage in dialogue so folks can see what options and avenues there may be for them as they go down the various paths that relate to finances and investing.
+As I’ve been appreciating and understanding more and more over the last several years, it is our relationship with money that is the key.
+We may have a good relationship, or some dysfunction in our relationship, but we all definite relate with money in many ways.
+As I learn about how I and others relate, I hope to share with you.
+And if that helps you save more and earn more compound interest, then that is awesome!

 One of my favorite classes I took in business school was the intro class to Financial Planning.
 I loved it and part of me wonders what might have happened if I pursued the field right out of school as opposed to 20+ years later.
 Well, I guess it is better late than never.
 I’ve been passionate about personal finance and have dug in and continued to learn on the topic for over 20 years.
 After investing and saving for all those years, the results are really coming forth and the excitement is contagious.
 I always enjoy talking about money and getting others passionate about taking control of their finances and saving and investing to make their money work for them instead of the other way around.

 I’m averse to gimmicks and this blog is not going to be devoted to “get rich” schemes or the next big thing to make money fast.
-In fact it will be quite contrary to that as my experience has shown that steady long-term investing is what will get most of us to our goals.
+In fact it will be quite contrary to that as my experience has shown that steady long-term saving and investing is what will get most of us to our goals.
 Large payouts or windfalls are great, but the reality for the majority of us is that we will most likely be working jobs for many years and slowly and methodically saving to achieve our goals.
 It is entirely possible to do this and I want to celebrate and encourage all of us “regular” folks.
 I want this blog to be about sound concepts and principles and present options that people can explore to determine what is best for them.
 I don’t want to get into the next hot stock either.
 I’ll leave that to the securities analysts and pro stock pickers.

 Why Read MY Blog?
 What makes ME an expert?